-In addition to our winter shelter, year-round services provided by the Men's Winter Refuge include bus/train ticket assistance for those in need, motel vouchers for those in need, and weekly transportation (Wednesdays) to The Lord’s Cupboard food pantry.
+In addition to our winter shelter, year-round services provided by the Men's Winter Refuge include bus/train ticket assistance for those in need, motel vouchers for those in need, men's clothing for those in need, and weekly transportation (Wednesdays) to The Lord’s Cupboard food pantry.

 As we continue to grow to meet the needs of homeless men and other individuals in need in our community, our most constant needs are financial support and overnight volunteers to stay on site from 7 p.m. to 5 a.m.

 All residents must have photo ID, must pass a background check, and must show up clean & sober every night.
 No exceptions.
 The Men's Winter Refuge reserves the right to refuse service to any individual.